psun247/CSharpWpfShazam/README.md

 # CSharpWpfShazam
-This is a C# WPF app that identifies songs like the popular mobile app Shazam and save song info in Azure SQL DB via REST API or in local MySQL DB.
+This is a C# WPF app that identifies songs like the popular mobile app Shazam and saves song info in Azure SQL DB via REST API or in local MySQL DB.

 # Shazam tab
 ![image](https://github.com/psun247/CSharpWpfShazam/assets/31531761/014e1450-94ab-4ea9-99ea-b9ada5da0d1b)